VFC Program

 Email: providercallcenter@cdph.ca.gov

-VFC Eligibility & Documentation
+VFC Eligibility Screening & Documentation Requirements

 These requirements apply to all VFC providers including hospitals, pharmacies and large healthcare systems.